sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/configure-fire-restapi.rst

 2. Restart the Fire Server

-Once the above parameter is being updated in ``application.properties``, Re start the Fire Server.
+Once the above parameter is being updated in ``application.properties``, Restart the Fire Server.

 Now you will be able to access Fire Insights REST API's.